rubanovs/Project_GO/README.md

 - **Data Consistency**: The output of long-running commands will be saved to the database, ensuring data consistency.
 - **Testability**: The API endpoints and command execution logic will be thoroughly tested.
 - **Complexity**: The additional functionality for stopping commands and handling long-running commands increases complexity.

----

-This ADR outlines the architectural decisions for our Command Execution and Storage API.
-It provides a clear direction for implementation and testing.
-If any further decisions or changes arise during development, we will document them in additional ADRs. 🚀